 For propagation in transparent media, λ is the wavelength in the medium (i.e., not the vacuum wavelength).
 Otherwise, the formalism explained above can be used without modification, assuming that the medium is homogeneous, isotropic and lossless.

 In terms of Gaussian beam parameters, the paraxial approximation requires that the beam radius at the focus is large compared with the wavelength.
+(However, it does not need to be far larger for reasonable accuracy of the equations.)
 This implies that the beam divergence does not become too large, and that the Rayleigh length is substantially larger than the beam radius.
-For very tightly focused beams, the paraxial approximation is not well satisfied, and a more complex method is required for calculating the beam propagation.
+For very tightly focused beams, the paraxial approximation is not well satisfied, and a substantially more complex method is required for calculating the beam propagation.
+In that regime, one may also need to consider the vector character of the electromagnetic field, including a longitudinal polarization component.

 The article on laser beams contains a paragraph titled “Limitations for the Focusing of Laser Beams”.
 The presented rules can be applied to Gaussian beams but also to generalize beams with some larger M2 factor.